 User Ratings : (Average Rating 5 Based on 447 Reviews)

 Microsoft SQL Server holds all the transaction records in the form of a log file.
-This log file is LDF file which can be used to analyze all the transaction queries performed on the database.
-A user can read all the actions taken over the database like Update, Delete and Insert.
+This log file is an LDF file that can be used to analyze all the transaction queries performed on the database.
+A user can read all the actions that take place over the database like Update, Delete, and Insert.

-MDF file is the primary database file or Master database file of the SQL server.
-It contains all the data like column, rows, fields, etc created by user and administrator.
+The MDF file is the primary database file or Master database file of the SQL server.
+It contains all the data like columns, rows, fields, etc created by user and administrator.
 The software can easily restore the database from the MDF file and can restore it to the database.

 The LDF file contains all the transaction records.
 In these transaction records, all the queries performed over the database are stored.
 It also includes all the information like time, Login Name, etc. A user can recover all the transaction queries like Update, Insert and Delete from the LDF file.

-If a user wants to select and recover data from a particular timespan than the tool permits the user to use a date range feature.
+If users want to select and recover data from a particular time span then the tool permits users to use a date range feature.
 Using this feature they can easily filter the data items by just providing start and end date as the parameters.

-If a user is up to restore the database from MDF file then he is allowed to do it using the SQL Server Log Analyzer.
+If a user is up to restore the database from the MDF file then he is allowed to do it by using the SQL Server Log Analyzer.
 It is possible to create a new database with all the MDF data and to directly export it to the SQL server.
-The software also let the user's test database connection prior to export.
+The software also lets the user test the database connection prior to export.

-Whereas the SQL Log Analyzer let the users save the recovered data as a new database on SQL server, she/he can also save all the recovered data as a SQL script and later they can import it to the Microsoft SQL server.
+Whereas the SQL Log Analyzer lets the users save the recovered data as a new database on SQL server, she/he can also save all the recovered data as a SQL script, and later they can import it to the Microsoft SQL Server.
 All they need to do is to opt for the “Save as SQL Script” option.